Requirements: English

 Requirements for the Minor

 English minors are required to complete a minimum of five courses offered or approved by the department.
 Students must take one course in each of the three historical periods (pre-1700, 1700-1900 and 1900-present) and two additional courses, one of which may be English 103 or 104.
 At least two of the total five courses must be at the 300 level or above.
-If necessary, one course taken off campus may apply toward the minor (with the permission of the department chair).
+If necessary, one course in anglophone literature taken off campus may apply toward the minor (with the permission of the department chair).
 See above for more information about the historical period requirement.

 The Capstone